 9. Kansas: The Jayhawks' defense is improving, but call me skeptical when your great hope in the unit is a juco transfer.
 Cassius Sendish comes to KU and has impressed after a good career at two different schools and should join fellow juco transfer Dexter McDonald, who returned to KU after spending last season at Butler Community College.
 JaCorey Shepherd should provide some depth and maybe make a start or two after transitioning from receiver and Tyree Williams played sparingly as a freshman last season.

-10. Iowa State: Yes, I love that Iowa State's No. 3 corner has the same name as it's quarterback, but beyond Sam Richardson, the Cyclones corners have a lot to prove.
+10. Iowa State: Yes, I love that Iowa State corner Sam Richardson has the same name as his quarterback, but beyond him, the Cyclones corners have a lot to prove.
 Jansen Watson missed the spring but should return for the season.
-Jeremy Reeves is a solid talent, but reserves Kenneth Lynn, Charlie Rogers and Damein Lawry have almost no experience.
+Reserves Kenneth Lynn, Charlie Rogers and Damein Lawry have almost no experience.
 Only Lynn has appeared in a game before, and he has two career tackles.